verzep/verzep.github.io/_posts/2021-02-25-Butterfly-Effect.md

 ![png]({{ site.url }}/images/2021-02-25/output_21_1.png)

-Apparently, the two systems start from the same point but, after a while, the diverge.
+Apparently, the two systems start from the same point but, after a while, they diverge.
 To better see what's happening, we also plot the distance between the two trajectories: